matticrispo7/IoT-Project/README.md

 This is a master's degree project of Distributed Systems developed in 2022. <br />

 ## Description
 The project is related to the traffic management in a smart city crossed by a river.
-The *Californium* Java framework has been used.
+The *Californium* Java framework has been used.<br />
-For detailed information, read the documentation.
+For detailed information, read the [documentation] (Assignment.pdf) .

 ## Architecture
 The developed system is based on a multi thread architecture with 3 main components: a single server, several clients (*vehicle*, *police* and *citizen*) and observable resources (*traffic light*).<br />